-Since those heady days, companies who found early support at CPT are now among the best established names in British and international theatre: Shunt, Chris Goode (a former artistic director of CPT), Ridiculusmus, Blind Summit, Fevered Sleep and Unlimited Theatre are among them.
+Since 1994, companies who found early support at CPT are now among the best-established names in British and international theatre: Shunt, Chris Goode (a former artistic director of CPT), Ridiculusmus, Blind Summit, Fevered Sleep and Unlimited Theatre are among them.

 Here’s a brief account of some highlights in CPT’s history:

 1997 First ever Sprint festival.
 The festival, now 16 years old, has established itself as London’s number one celebration of new and adventurous theatre.

 1999 The theatre company Ridiculusmus develop their show Yes Yes Yes at CPT, which goes on to win a Time Out Live Award for Best Off-West End production, a Total Theatre Award for Best British Production, and a Herald Angel Award.
 The company later became resident at the Barbican Centre and part of Arts Council England’s National Portfolio.

 2001 CPT nominated for a prestigious Peter Brook Empty Space Award.
 The citation on both occasions is for “quality studio theatre events in a much-needed area”.